Oceanwall/CodeWall/README.md

 While active, this extension may hide git change tracking information in the sidelines.

-Potential bug with Unix computers' color selectors and the Atom API Color object.

 ## TODO

 Add test cases in codewall-spec.js?

+## Latest Change (0.1.2)

+Fixed bug where Atom API Color wrappers were not being properly used.

 ## Additional Notes